yuswita-sri/Katalon_Mini_Project/docs/day1-login-appointment.md

-# Day 1 - Login & Appointment Test
+# 📅Day 1 - Login & Appointment Test

-## Objective
+## 🔎Objective

 Automate login flow, navigate to appointment page and perform logout using Katalon Studio.

-## Tools
+## 🔧Tools
 - Katalon Studio
 - WebUI (Groovy)
-- Firefox Browser
+- Chrome Browser

-## Test Scenarios
+## 🧪Test Scenarios
 1. Login with valid credentials
 2. Verify succesful navigation to "Make Appointment"
 3. Logout

-## How to run this test case
+## 🚀How to run this test case
-- open Katalon studio
+- Open Katalon studio
-- import this project
+- Import this project
+- Make sure all the required test objects are available in the Object Repository
-- Run Test Case "TC_Login" using Firefox
+- Run Test Case "TC_Login" using Chrome